How to use an Esri Template Geodatabase

 This image shows the Control Valve CAD feature, having its attributes mapped to the correct output field and domain definition.

-The AttributeValueMapper transformers attached to the watermain features map the corresponding feature to the domains.
-In this case, the first AttributeValueMapper maps the source values to the correct domain for Materials.
-The second AttributeValueMapper maps the source values to the correct domain for the Lining attribute.
+The AttributeValueMapper transformers attached to the water main features map the corresponding feature to the domains.
+In this case, the first AttributeValueMapper maps the source values to the correct domain for Materials, and the second AttributeValueMapper maps the source values to the correct domain for the Lining attribute.

 3. Add a Writer to the Workspace

-There are two different methods of adding a writer to the canvas to use the correct schema, either an XML Workspace Document or a file geodatabase template.
+There are two different methods of adding a writer to the canvas to use the correct schema: an XML Workspace Document or a file geodatabase template.

-If following along with this demo, only select one of the options, or delete the writer before following along with the other option.
+If you're following along with this demo, only select one of the options or delete the writer before proceeding with the other option.

 Option 1: XML Workspace Document